pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

 Here we'll look into architecture of the data workflow while practical hand-ons are given in the Tutorial section.

 **1. Grid topology data**
 OpenStreetMap `OSM <https://www.openstreetmap.org/>`_ data are used to build power grid topology model.
 OSM is the biggest crowd-sourced collection of geographic information, which is daily updated and includes geolocation references.
-The OSM data are being loaded by `download_osm_data` and cleaned by `clean_osm_data` rules, respectively.

 .. image:: img/africa_osm_map.jpeg
     :width: 15%
     :align: left

+The raw OSM data are being loaded when running the `download_osm_data` rule and stored in the folder `pypsa-earth/data/osm/{region}/pbf/`.
+Here `region` denotes a continent, e.g. Africa, or a macro region, e.g. Central America, where the countries of interest belong.
+The pbf-files contain the entire OSM data for the country; the specific network information related to generators, substations, lines and cables are extracted, cleaned and writen as a geojsons in the folder `pypsa-earth/data/osm/{region}/Elements/`.
+All network data (generators, substations, lines and cables) for each country are stored as geojson files.

+The cleaned OSM network data that are the output of the `osm_data_cleaning` rule, which process the raw OSM data to obtain cleaned datasets of all the network assets, namely generators, substations, lines and cables.
+These data are stored in `/resources/osm/` folder.

 **2. Climate data**
 The climate data processing is provided by `atlite <https://atlite.readthedocs.io/en/latest/>`_ package.
 It extracts all the required whether and climate data to generate the time series of renewable potential by g`enerate_renewable_profiles` rule.